Archynetys Live news trend intelligence

 The brief

-Coverage from Fox News, ScienceAlert, and Medical News Today emphasizes the link between vitamin C and gray matter volume.
-Other outlets, including The Washington Post and New Scientist, are focusing on general midlife habits and secrets to keeping the brain sharp in old age.
+Coverage from ScienceAlert, Northeast Mississippi Daily Journal, and Medical News Today emphasizes the connection between vitamin C and gray matter volume.
+Other sources like The Washington Post and New Scientist discuss various habits that may contribute to long-term brain health.

 Quick answers

-What is the physiological link mentioned regarding vitamin C?
+What is the reported link between vitamin C and brain health?

-According to Medical News Today, vitamin C levels are linked to gray matter volume.
+Coverage from ScienceAlert, Northeast Mississippi Daily Journal, and Medical News Today reports that vitamin C levels are linked to gray matter volume in the brain.

 Coverage (12)